photoview/photoview/README.md

 - Be simple and fast to use

 All of the photo galleries can do a lot of what I need, but no single one can do it all.

-## Main features

-- **Closely tied to the file system**.
-The website presents the images found on the local filesystem of the server, directories are mapped to albums.
-- **User management**.
-Each user is created along with a path on the local filesystem, photos within that path can be accessed by that user.
-- **Photo sharing**.
-Photos and albums can easily be shared with other users or publicly with a unique URL.
-- **Made for photography**.
-The website is ment as a way to present photographies, and thus supports **RAW** file formats, and **EXIF** parsing.
-- **Performant**.
-Thumbnails are automatically generated and photos first load when they are visible on the screen.
-In full screen, thumbnails are displayed until the high resolution image has been fully loaded.

 ## Getting started - Setup with Docker